davidhwyllie/ADAPTIVEMASKING/doc/extractmaf.md

 # Extract minor variant frequencies from VCF files

 Extracting minor variant frequencies from VCF files is done using the *regionScan_from_genbank* class.
-The code examines a VCF file, of which two examples are below.
+The code examines a VCF file.
+It expects a tag in the INFO section containing base counts.
+Two examples are below.
 #### 1 annotated with GATK
 *regionScan_from_genbank* can read the [BaseCounts](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_annotator_BaseCounts.php) INFO tag applied using [GATK VariantAnnotator](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_annotator_VariantAnnotator.php).
+This has been tested with GATK v3 and earlier.
 In GATK v4, it appears that VariantAnnotator is still beta.

 In the below example, the BaseCounts INFO element contains a list of filtered depths of A,C,G,T respectively.
 ```